alee14-projects/erable-godot/README.md

 An audio player written in AvaloniaUI

 ## What does "Erable" mean?
-It means maple in french.
+Erable means maple in french.